Everyone’s going to ask to please pass the potatoes over and over again over these buttery, fluffy, creamy, truly DIVINE garlic mashed potatoes!

 A good rule is to make about a half a pound of potatoes per person.
 So for this recipe, I use 3 pounds, which works out to 6 servings.

-- Use red potatoes if possible.
-And don’t peel the skins.
+- Use red potatoes (or yukon gold potatoes) if at all possible.
+And don’t peel the potatoes.
 Together, the two parts of these potatoes make the best mashed potatoes ever!
 This is the way my mother always made mashed potatoes and I absolutely love them.
 The red skins are so soft and delicious, and there’s no need to peel them.
 However, if you just can’t get past the skins go ahead and peel them first, either way this recipe is amazing!

-- For an even stronger garlic flavor, up the garlic powder to 1 ½ -2 ½ teaspoons.
+- For an even stronger garlic flavor, up the garlic powder to 1 ½ -2 ½ teaspoons or use smashed whole garlic cloves.

 - Are you potatoes incomplete without gravy?
 Mine too!
 For the best gravy to go with mashed potatoes, try my famous Beef Broth Brown Gravy — so simple and goes great over these garlic mashed potatoes.